scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

-**Note that we are not actually building anything yet.
-This is just a dry run, showing us what would happen if we applied our change.**
+We are not actually building anything yet.
+This is just a dry run, showing us what would happen if we applied our change.

 ---
 name: set-prefix